 After observing orangutans continue down to the Orang Utan Information Centre on the bank of the Bohorok River (30 minutes).
 From here, crossing the river using a pneumatic raft pulled by a rope (2mn crossing) and walk back to Eco Lodge along the river bank and main village of Bukit Lawang (30mn).

 Note: Camera fee is not included and must be paid locally IDR 50,000/camera (around USD 4) and IDR 150,000/video (around USD 11) each time client enter the Gunung Leuser National Park

 After returning back at the lodge, take some time to shower and change before checking out.
 Lunch is served at the lodge restaurant.

-In the afternoon, leave Bukit Lawang to Berastagi in the Karo highlands along a scenic route driving southwards via Sembahe and Sibolangit.
-In the late afternoon you will arrive at Berastagi, a climate station located at some 1,400 meters above sea-level.
+In the afternoon, leave Bukit Lawang to Berastagi in the Karo Highlands along a scenic route driving southwards via Sembahe and Sibolangit.
+In the late afternoon, arrive at Berastagi, a climate station located at some 1,400 metres above sea-level.